 The primary defendants in the Paraquat lawsuits are Syngenta (a Swiss agrichemical company) and Chevron Phillips Chemical Co. (a subsidiary of Chevron Corp.).
 Syngenta is the manufacturer of Paraquat and Chevron Phillips Chemical had a license to make and sell Paraquat products in the U.S. under the brand name Gramoxone.

 If you worked on a farm or lived near a farm where Paraquat (Gramoxone) was regularly used, and you have been diagnosed with Parkinson’s disease, you may file a Paraquat lawsuit and receive financial compensation.
-Call our Paraquat lawyers today for a free consultation.
+Call our Paraquat lawyers today for a free consultation at 800-553-8082.